apache/ranger/README.txt

 Installation Host Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. Ranger Admin Tool Component  (ranger-<version-number>-admin.tar) should be installed on a host where Policy Admin Tool web application runs on port 6080 (default).
+1. Ranger Admin Tool Component  (ranger-<version-number>-admin.tar.gz) should be installed on a host where Policy Admin Tool web application runs on port 6080 (default).
-2. Ranger User Synchronization Component (ranger-<version-number>-usersync.tar) should be installed on a host to synchronize the external user/group information into Ranger database via Ranger Admin Tool.
+2. Ranger User Synchronization Component (ranger-<version-number>-usersync.tar.gz) should be installed on a host to synchronize the external user/group information into Ranger database via Ranger Admin Tool.
-3. Ranger Component Agents (plugin) should be installed on the component boxes:
+3. Ranger Component plugin should be installed on the component boxes:
-	(a)  HDFS Agent needs to be installed on Name Node hosts
+	(a)  HDFS Plugin needs to be installed on Name Node hosts
-	(b)  Hive Agent needs to be installed on HiveServer2 hosts
+	(b)  Hive Plugin needs to be installed on HiveServer2 hosts
-	(c)  HBase Agent needs to be installed on both Master and Regional Server nodes.
+	(c)  HBase Plugin needs to be installed on both Master and Regional Server nodes.
-	(d)  Knox Agent needs to be installed on Knox hosts.
+	(d)  Knox Plugin needs to be installed on Knox hosts.
-	(e)  Storm Agent needs to be installed on Storm hosts.
+	(e)  Storm Plugin needs to be installed on Storm hosts.

 Installation Process
 ~~~~~~~~~~~~~~~~~~~~

-1. Download the tar file into a temporary folder in the box where it needs to be installed.
+1. Download the tar.gz file into a temporary folder in the box where it needs to be installed.

-2. Expand the tar file into /usr/lib/ranger/ folder
+2. Expand the tar.gz file into /usr/lib/ranger/ folder

 3. Go to the component name under the expanded folder (e.g. /usr/lib/ranger/ranger-<version-number>-admin/)